 - The boss realizes that the discussion is related to sensitiv personal data

-- The boss creates a new encrypted chat channel dedicated to the topic
+- The boss creates a new private chat channel dedicated to the topic

 - The boss invites the employee to the created channel